-waterfront, land use and heritage issues, tar pai k-ing spin public managor.
-Trainsit New Zialand regional manager Char-bath Taylor says it is important to fine the right halanes between passon ger Phinsport, pedestri-ans, cyclists and mojertals m Wellingum's urbanisce.

-dr.g.
-Triffs study sexpected to identify the needs and solutions for the corridor and public submissions are an important part of the process to ensure the appropriate balance is found, he says.
-This is only the first phrase of remaillation.
-Wellar the singles in will improve bubble, development with their more shases to improve the same between the same between solutions and out of the clay resident with the clay reside getring published backing proposed options that will be developed by late 2003.
+Public Lordback is sought on various issues clorigithe mine-from the Ngauranga Corpe to the airmost such as congestioned. tion, socess to find simplest, pedestrian acress to the waterfront, land use and bestage tesues, tar pair's ingreph public manager.
+Trainsit New Zialand rigiogal manager Gra-bath Taylor says it is inportant to fine the right halanes between passon ger Phinsport, pedestri-ans, cyclists and mojertals m Wellingum's uruan sec dr.g.
+Triffs turly sexpected to identify the needs and solutions for the corridor and public submissions are an important part of the process to ensure the appropriate balance is found, he says.
+This is only the first phase of consultation.
+Waltakie suries it will tington public, develop with their more successful approaches to make marking income blow-rem solutions into genuncombile seed back on proximg.
+Welling time and out of the suries are suries as the suries are suries are suries as the suries are suri getring published backing proposed options that will be developed by late 2003.
 The entire study is expected to be completed by mild